 A $2,500 tuition award for a minority student pursuing a public relations career.
-The 2013 application period has closed.
-Applications for the 2014-2015 school year will be due in spring 2014.

 This scholarship was established in 1992 in memory of Horace and Susie Revels Cayton.
 At the beginning of the 20th century, the Caytons were editors of a popular political newspaper, The Seattle Republican.
 In later life, after publishing Cayton's Weekly, the couple turned their publishing expertise into a public relations business and were likely Seattle's first minority public relations practitioners.
 Each year the chapter seeks to recognize a minority student from Washington who demonstrates academic achievement, a desire to practice public relations and financial need.